stennety/mywebsite/_posts/2023-05-14-sabbatical-week-3.md

 * The Turtle Conservation Center.
 We saw several species of turtles.
 The center is working to breed them and release them back into the wild.
 * There were butterflies everywhere.
 [Butterfly season](https://vietnam-online.org/index.php/butterflies-season-in-cuc-phuong-national-park/) lasts from April to mid-May, and it was in full swing.
 It was magical.

 In the early afternoon, we caught a small tour bus to Hanoi, arriving around 5 pm.
-We checked into our hotel, which was in the Old Quarter.
+We checked into our hotel, a lovely, fancy place called Scent Premium in the heart of the Old Quarter.
 We spent some time wandering around the neighborhood.
 The traffic and crowds were a bit of a sensory overload from the relative quiet of Ninh Binh and Phong Nha where we'd spent the past week.
 We had dinner at a small restaurant in the Old Quarter, got a beer at Hanoi's famous Bia Hoi (Beer Street), people-watched for a bit, then wandered back to the hotel.
 On the way back, I impulse-purchased a goofy banana-print outfit I'd seen several people wearing around Vietnam.

+# Day 18-21: Ha Long Bay Cruise

+We booked a 3-day, 2-night cruise through a company called Dragon Legend.
+We'd done our homework and chosen that company because the reviews mentioned that their route was off the beaten path, and the boat was smaller than most of the others.
+This all bore out and we were really happy with our decision!
+The cruise was a highlight of the trip.

+Coincidentally, some of the first people we met were a couple from Portland who had just gotten married in Hawaii and were on their honeymoon.
+The passengers were mostly couples, but there was one group of friends from Australia and a mom and her son from Florida.
+Everyone was super friendly and we had a great time getting to know each other over the course of the cruise.

+The first day, we took a shuttle from Hanoi to Ha Long Bay.
+We boarded the boat around noon and they had a delicious lunch prepared for us.
+Naturally, I wore my ridiculous banana-print outfit all day.